The Adriatic is ranked among the

 warmer, than the air- by 1°C - 3°C.

-The transparency is great, smaller close to the shore, greater in the open sea.
-It is
+The transparency is great, smaller close to the

 the smallest in the northern Adriatic (5-39 meters), the greatest in the southern